spatie/laravel-permission/README.md

 It is generally best to code your app around `permissions` only.
 That way you can always use the native Laravel `@can` and `can()` directives everywhere in your app.

 Roles can still be used to group permissions for easy assignment, and you can still use the role-based helper methods if truly necessary.
 But most app-related logic can usually be best controlled using the `can` methods, which allows Laravel's Gate layer to do all the heavy lifting.

+## Best Practices -- Using Policies

+The best way to incorporate access control for access to app features is with Model Policies.
+This way your application logic can be combined with your permission rules, keeping your implementation simpler.
+You can find an example of implementing a model policy with this Laravel Permissions package in this demo app: https://github.com/drbyte/spatie-permissions-demo/blob/master/app/Policies/PostPolicy.php

 ## Using multiple guards